Trader’s Vocabulary: Genesis Block

 The Satoshi Mystery Remains

 Satoshi‘s initial set of blocks was mined, and his share from those mining efforts would be substantial.
 Since the time that he created the initial blocks, the mining shares earned have gone unclaimed.
-The potential value of his unclaimed shares would drastically alter the value of existing Bitcoin by diluting it with a flood of new coins.
+His unclaimed shares’ potential value would drastically alter existing Bitcoin’s value by diluting it with a flood of new coins.

 Many fans and interested parties consider the Genesis Block as a clue to the identity of Satoshi.
 They theorize that only the real Satoshi has the keys needed to access block zero and leave a message.